Home Adventure holidays Setting sail with Hurtigruten cruises on ‘the world’s most beautiful sea voyage’

 My new best friend: the friendly troll at the top of Bergen’s cable car

+Travel notes: I travelled on Hurtigruten’s five-day Flavour of Norway trip between Tromso to Bergen.
 As well as the coastal route, Hurtigruten offers voyages to Greenland; to Iceland; around Spitsbergen; and to Arctic Canada.
 In the southern hemisphere, Hurtigruten takes guests to the waters around Antarctica; along both coasts of South America; and to the Amazon rainforest.

-What to do on a Papua New Guinea holiday
+How to holiday in Papua New Guinea

 You may also like